dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Analyzer Configuration.md

 Option Values: Names of symbols (separated by '|') that are excluded for analysis.
 Allowed symbol name formats:

+  1. Symbol name (includes all symbols with the name, regardless of the containing type or name3pace)
-  1. Symbol name only (includes all symbols with the name, regardless of the containing type or namespace)
+  2. Symbol name ending with a wildcard symbol (includes all symbols whose name starts with the given name, regardless of the containing type or namespace)
-  2. Fully qualified names in the [symbol's documentation ID format](https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format).
+  3. Fully qualified names in the [symbol's documentation ID format](https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format).
     Note that each symbol name requires a symbol kind prefix, such as "M:" prefix for methods, "T:" prefix for types, "N:" prefix for namespaces, etc.
+  4. Fully qualified names in the [symbol's documentation ID format](https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format) and ending with the wildcard symbol.
+    Note that each symbol name requires a symbol kind prefix, such as "M:" prefix for methods, "T:" prefix for types, "N:" prefix for namespaces, etc.
-  3. `.ctor` for constructors and `.cctor` for static constructors
+  5. `.ctor` for constructors and `.cctor` for static constructors

 Default Value: None